turbot/steampipe-plugin-mastodon/docs/tables/mastodon_domain_block.md

 # Table: mastodon_domain_block

-Represents a domain blocked by a Mastodon server.
+Represents a domain that has been blocked by a Mastodon server.

 ## Examples